Click on title for course description.

-- Must take HOBET exam.
-Details for testing dates and times can be secured from the Advisor.
+- Must take TEAS-Allied Health exam.
 This is not a pass or fail test.
 It is used to measure your potential to be successful in the program.
 You may take the test one time per annual application period.
 For more information, visit www.southwesterncc.edu/testing-center/teas-allied-health-test-essential-academic-skills-allied-health

 - Complete ACA 111 or equivalent course and CIS 110 with a grade of "C" or better.

 - Contact the program advisor for information about the selective admissions process.

 The top 40 candidates, based on a point scale which is available by request to the program faculty, who have completed all parts of Phase I by the program deadlines will be scheduled for a personal interview.
 All interview candidates must review and sign the program standards form concerning essential functions.
 Program Standards